dbt-labs/docs.getdbt.com/website/docs/guides/serverless-pagerduty.md

 ---
-title: "Create PagerDuty alarms from failed dbt Cloud tasks"
+title: "Trigger PagerDuty alarms when dbt Cloud jobs fail"
-id: webhooks-guide-serverless-pagerduty
-slug: serverless-pagerduty
+id: serverless-pagerduty
-description: Configure a serverless app to create PagerDuty alarms
+description: Use webhooks to configure a serverless app to trigger PagerDuty alarms
+hoverSnippet: Learn how to configure a serverless app that uses webhooks to trigger PagerDuty alarms.
+# time_to_complete: '30 minutes' commenting out until we test
+icon: 'guides'
+hide_table_of_contents: true
+tags: ['Webhooks']
+level: 'Advanced'
+recently_updated: true
 ---

+## Introduction

 This guide will teach you how to build and host a basic Python app which will monitor dbt Cloud jobs and create PagerDuty alarms based on failure.
 To do this, when a dbt Cloud job completes it will:
  - Check for any failed nodes (e.g. non-passing tests or errored models), and